languagetool-org/languagetool/trunk/JLanguageTool/README.txt

-LanguageTool, a proof-reading tool for English, German, Polish, French, Dutch, Russian, Italian, Danish and more languages (see http://www.languagetool.org/languages/ for a list)
+LanguageTool, a proof-reading tool for English, German, Polish, Chinese, French, Dutch, Russian, Italian, Danish and more languages (see http://www.languagetool.org/languages/ for a list)

 Copyright (C) 2005-2011 Daniel Naber (naber at danielnaber de)